-The WriteNow prize ceremony was held on Friday 25 August as part of the National Poetry Day public event.
+The WriteNow prize ceremony will be held on Friday 24 August as part of Dunedin’s National Poetry Day public event and placegetters will be invited to read.

 Junior (years 9-10)